metzgr/federal-program-inventory-1/data_processing/README.md

-# Federal Program Inventory Data Extraction
+# Federal Program Inventory Data Extract, Transform, and Load Process

-## About the data extraction
+## About the process
-The data extraction contained in this directory pulls data from SAM.gov and USASpending.gov, for use in the Federal Program Inventory (FPI).
-The Federal Program Inventory is designed to make information about Federal programs, including program objectives and financial information, easier to access.
+The data extract, transform, and load process contained in this directory pulls data from SAM.gov, USASpending.gov, and other sources for use in the Federal Program Inventory (FPI).
+The FPI is designed to make information about Federal programs, including program objectives, results, and financial information, easier to access.

 ## Setting up your environment
 Before getting started, you need to make sure that your system is set up properly.
 The data extract functionality is written in Python3 and has several dependencies.
 To set up your system: